 Under ORS 238A.210 monthly benefits are adjusted annually through cost-of-living changes.
-The cap on the COLA in fiscal year 2015 and beyond will vary based on the amount of the annual benefit.
+The cap on the COLA in fiscal year 2015 and beyond will vary based on the amount of the annual benefit, in accordance with Moro decision.